-· Define a policy and strategy so that the

-health sector may participate directly in all pertinent aspects of regional development projects and prepare the respective feasibility studies for the health sector so as to support development plans in the most effective manner.
+The above implies a definition of policy and strategy so that the health sector may participate directly in all pertinent aspects of regional development projects and prepare the respective feasibility studies for the health sector in such a way that they support development plans in the most effective manner.

-- Promote, support, and carry out professional education programs in environmental matters through formal postgraduate courses, short courses, seminars, in-service training, and dissemination of technical information, with special attention to the development and adaptation of new technology. - Establish close contact with planning officials to provide information on environmental health, which is required in integral planning, and promote and carry out public information programs with a view to obtaining support of the population for inclusion of health program elements in regional development projects. - Determine the marginal costs of expansion and health services that may be necessary in regional development projects and include such costs in the budgets of the development projects.
+To promote, support, and carry out professional education programs in environmental affairs through formal postgraduate courses, short courses, seminars, in-service training, and dissemination of technical information, giving special attention to the development and adaptation of new technology.

+To establish close contact with planning officials to provide information on environmental health, which is required in integral planning, and to promote and carry out public information programs with a view to obtaining support of the population for inclusion of health elements in regional development projects.

+To determine the marginal costs of expansion of health services that may be necessary in regional development projects and to arrange for the inclusion of such costs in the budgets of the development projects.